prasadshirvandkar/inxine/README.md

 - Built an Inverted Index to store doc ids for words
 - Performed Document At A Time (DaaT) query processing to search multi term query postings list
 - Implemented Skip Pointers in Postings List
+- Calculated TF-IDF Scores for each term in Postings List